How to Insure Classic and Collector Cars

 classic car with special insurance policy

-If you’re a proud owner of a classic or collectible car, chances are you’ve wondered about how to best protect it from possible damages.
+If you’re a proud owner of a vintage or collectible car, chances are you’ve wondered about how to best protect it from possible damages.
 A standard policy would be helpful.
-But these don’t take into account a collector car’s total value.
+But these don’t take into account a vehicle’s total value.
 With classic car insurance, you can enjoy your prized possessions without worry.

-This article will break down the basics of classic or collector car insurance, including:
+This article will break down the basics of classic or collector car coverage, including:

 • Different types